 Your day begins around 7:45 – 9:00 AM.
 We will pick you up from Downtown Toronto or Mississauga.
 All our buses are modern, comfortable and with air conditioning.
 Travel with a small group (vans and minibuses with up to 6, 14 or 24 guests).

 Our pick-up route follows the path to Niagara Falls.
 The trip might take anywhere from 1 to 2 hours depending on your location.
 The good thing about leaving early in the morning is that we can skip major traffic.
 You will visit with an experienced and licensed tour guide (Nathan, Salvatore, Houri or Joe).
-He/she will provide you with information to prepare for your day throughout the 1.5-hour drive.
+They will provide you with information to prepare for your day throughout the 1.5-hour drive.
 In terms of value, this tour offers the best value – check our guide of how to get to Niagara Falls from Toronto to compare other travel methods if you’d like.

 2 – Free time in Niagara Falls

 You will start your day at the falls around 10 AM.
 You will have about 3 hours in the winter and 4 hours in the summer of free time to explore Niagara Falls at your own pace.
 Your tour guide will provide you with information and advice on how to spend your time.
 The first thing you will likely want to do at the falls is to see the beauty of Niagara Falls and take some photos.